What is adrenal insufficiency (AI)?

 Some people don't know they have AI until they have a sudden worsening of symptoms called an adrenal crisis.

-What are the symptoms of an adrenal crisis?
+What are the symptoms of an adrenal insufficiency?

 Physical stress caused by illness, infection, surgery, or an accident can suddenly make symptoms of AI much worse, an emergency illness called an adrenal crisis.
 If untreated, adrenal crisis can cause death.
 Adrenal crisis occurs mainly in people with primary AI.